Leaks in road or footpath

 Leaks in your home

-If you think you may have a leak in your home, our step-by-step guide will help you locate it.
+If you think you may have a leak in your home, our step-by-step guide (PDF 153 KB opens in a new window) will help you locate it.
 You're responsible for repairing any leaks you find on the pipework inside your home.
 Our need a plumber page will help you find a plumber you can trust.

 Leaks on your water supply pipe

 The water supply pipe is the pipe which brings water into your home from our main in the street.
-You are responsible for the maintenance of this pipe however, if you find a leak on this pipe we may be able to repair it under the terms of our private leak investigation scheme.
+You are responsible for the maintenance of this pipe however, if you find a leak on this pipe we may be able to repair it under the terms of our private leak investigation scheme (PDF 659 KB opens in a new window).
 The video opposite explains this in more detail.

 Your leak questions answered...